Scholarly Communication, Libraries, Digital Publishing, Digital Humanities, Open Access

 Martin Paul Eve is Professor of Literature, Technology and Publishing at Birkbeck, University of London.
 Previously he was a Lecturer in English at the University of Lincoln, UK and an Associate Tutor/Lecturer at the University of Sussex, where he completed his Ph.D.
 Martin specialises in contemporary American fiction (primarily the works of Thomas Pynchon, Don DeLillo and David Foster Wallace), histories and philosophies of technology, and technological mutations in scholarly publishing.
 He is the author of four books, Pynchon and Philosophy: Wittgenstein, Foucault and Adorno (Palgrave Macmillan, 2014: 9781137405494), Open Access and the Humanities: Contexts, Controversies and the Future (Cambridge University Press, 2014: 9781107484016), Password (Bloomsbury Academic, 2016: 9781501314872), and Literature Against Criticism: University English & Contemporary Fiction in Conflict (Open Book Publishers, 2016: 9781783742738).
 From 2015-2020, Martin is a member of the UK English Association’s Higher Education committee.
 In addition, Martin is well-known for his work on open access and HE policy, appearing before the UK House of Commons Select Committee BIS Inquiry into Open Access, writing for the British Academy Policy Series on the topic, being a steering-group member of the OAPEN-UK project, the Jisc National Monograph Strategy Group, the SCONUL Strategy Group on Academic Content and Communications, the Open Knowledge Foundation’s Open Access Steering Group, the Jisc Scholarly Communications Advisory Group, the Collaborative Knowledge Foundation advisory board, the California Digital Library/University of California Press’s Humanities Book Infrastructure advisory board, and the HEFCE Open Access Monographs Expert Reference Panel (2014) and founding the Open Library of Humanities.

-I’m a digital librarian/humanist with a background in English literature.
-My research interest is in eighteenth-century poetry, especially early romanticism.
+I’m a digital humanist with a background in English, German, and theatre studies.
+My research interest is in the poetry of the long eighteenth century, especially early romanticism.
 My research is primarily digital in nature, openly licensed, and always open access.
-I work in the digital library programme of the Bodleian Libraries at the University of Oxford.

 Jeroen has over 10 years of experience working in scholarly publishing.
 After studying Media & Information Management at the Hogeschool van Amsterdam (HvA) and Media & Culture at the University of Amsterdam (UvA) he initially started as a book publisher.
 He has been a commissioning editor for Amsterdam University Press from 2007 until 2016.
 For over 8 years he has been working on open access journals and monographs, specifically in the fields of film and media studies.
 He is a member of the Knowledge Exchange Open Access Group, the Dutch library consortium OA working group, and editor of the national platform openaccess.nl.
 He founded the website http://www.oamediastudies.com in 2016.